Alxandr/master-thesis/src/chapter-1/background.md

 # Background
 Digital exams in and of themselves is not a new concept.
-The fact that we do everything else on a computer nowdays inevetably leads to the desire for the exams themselves to be done digitally.Digital exams comes with several advantages over pen and paper exams.
-Some of these advantages include but are not limited to [@eexamiprov]:
+The fact that we do everything else on a computer today inevitably leads to the desire for the exams themselves to be done digitally.Digital exams comes with several advantages over pen and paper exams.
+Some of these advantages include but are not limited to
+[@eexamiprov]:

 * People might be more used to writing on computers than with pen and paper.
 * No need to use large amounts of paper for the exams .
 Both the questions and answers are provided digitally, instead of using what is probably thousands of pieces of paper per exam.
-* Remove posibility of exam papers getting lost, wrong papers (like the answers instead of the questions) being given to the students.
+* Remove possibility of exam papers getting lost, wrong papers (like the answers instead of the questions) being given to the students.
 * A lot of user errors might become impossible when a computer system can dictate what action can be done at what time.